lauraFortune/theOnlineGallery/README.md

 JQuery ‘hover’, ‘fade’, ‘animate’ and ‘scroll’ are used extensively throughout the site to enhance the user experience.
 The navigation menu consists of a narrow sidebar which is always visible, displaying some quick click links to the user.
 Further links are revealed when appropriate through a slide-out nav bar, so as not to overwhelm the user.

 #### Data Structures
 The Online Gallery consists of three main data structures - ‘Artists’, ‘Artworks’ and ‘Profiles’.
 JSON files were used to store the main data structures, while MySQL was used for authentication of the User model(‘Profiles’).
-‘GearHost’ to host my MySQL database.
+‘GearHost’ was used to host the MySQL database.